d12frosted/elpa-mirror/gnu/logos-readme.txt

   Install the excellent `olivetti' package by Paul W. Rankin.
 Then set `logos-olivetti' to non-nil.

-  The present author’s favourite settings given that a `fill-column' of `72':
+  The present author’s favourite settings given a `fill-column' of `72':

   ┌────
   │ (setq olivetti-body-width 0.7